-- Mystery Science Theatre 3000 had a host segment where they perform Crow's attempt at a Blaxpolitation screenplay, Chocolate Jones and The Temple of Funk.
+- Mystery Science Theater 3000 had a host segment where they perform Crow's attempt at a Blaxpolitation screenplay, Chocolate Jones and The Temple of Funk.

 - Not an entire work, but one of the main characters of Indigo Prophecy is an African-American police officer.
 We get to see his apartment early in the game, and the place is a blaxploitation nightmare.

 - The hats released for Demoman from Team Fortress 2 are a parody of this: The small black "'fro" and a pimp's hat.